pinkymaxou/stargate-sgu/Build-Instructions/Build-Manual.md

 - Glue "light-chevron-cover" using canopy glue over chevron "Light-chevron".
 - Glue WS1228B leds over holes, there are 45 LEDs to glue using canopy glue.
 It's important for chevron LEDs to be as close as possible to "alignment-block" and not interfere with the ring groove.
 Magnet ring will be fitted there later. ** WARNING: ** There is an arrow on each LEDs, they should point in counter-clockwise direction.
 (See the picture)
 - Starting with the "master chevron" LED, solder all LEDs positive and negative terminals.
 Ensure to connect the last LED to the master chevron LED to reduce voltage peak.
-You can use nacked wire.
+You can use nacked wire. **Warning: ** Ensure to not overheat with the soldering iron.
+Be very careful to not melt the plastic under it.
 - Starting with the "master chevron" LED, solder every data wire, start with the output of the master chevron LED, then connect to the next etc ...
 The master chevron LED data input should be where the microcontroller will be connected later.
 Recommend to use very small gauge, like 28 awg.